philchuang/MvvmNotificationChainer/README.md

 	* For now, can't do deep chaining of nested collections
 * Compile-time property name safety for easy refactoring
 * Creates & configures just once per chain, trivial performance hit on initialization
-* Bolt-on code: No need to change base classes, or extensively modify existing ViewModels
+* Bolt-on code: No need to change base classes, or extensively modify existing classes

 To Dos: